1979 NHL expansion draft

-The 1979 NHL Expansion Draft was held on June 13, 1979.
+The 1979 NHL expansion draft was held on June 13, 1979.
 The draft took place to fill the rosters of the National Hockey League's new teams for the 1979–80 season: the Edmonton Oilers, Hartford Whalers, Quebec Nordiques and Winnipeg Jets.
 These four teams had joined the NHL after a merger agreement was reached with the World Hockey Association (WHA).

 As many WHA players also had their rights held by NHL teams, those NHL teams were allowed to reclaim their players.
 In order to keep the NHL teams from plundering all the talent from the WHA-turned-NHL teams, each incoming franchise was allowed to protect up to two goaltenders and two skaters.
 These were designated as "priority selections" in the Expansion Draft.

 WHA Dispersal Draft

-Following the 1978–79 WHA season, and prior to the NHL reclaiming players, the WHA dispersed players whose rights were held by teams not accepted into the NHL: the Birmingham Bulls and Cincinnati Stingers, and the Indianapolis Racers, who had folded during the previous season.
+Following the 1978–79 WHA season, and prior to the NHL reclaiming players, the WHA dispersed players on June 9, 1979, whose rights were held by teams not accepted into the NHL: the Birmingham Bulls and Cincinnati Stingers, and the Indianapolis Racers, who had folded during the previous season.
 Players that were twenty years old or younger were available to all 21 NHL teams in the entry draft, and the remaining players were made available to the four merging teams from the WHA.
 Before their final season the WHA opted not to have an amateur draft and instead encouraged their teams to sign underage players.
-Seven Birmingham Bulls were drafted in the 1979 NHL Entry Draft: Rob Ramage (1st), Rick Vaive (5th), Craig Hartsburg (6th), Michel Goulet (20th), Gaston Gingras (27th), Pat Riggin (33rd), and Keith Crowder (57th).
+Seven Birmingham Bulls were drafted in the 1979 NHL entry draft: Rob Ramage (1st), Rick Vaive (5th), Craig Hartsburg (6th), Michel Goulet (20th), Gaston Gingras (27th), Pat Riggin (33rd), and Keith Crowder (57th).
 Crowder began the season as a Bull but returned to the Peterborough Petes after just five games.
 The Cincinnati Stingers used two who were drafted: Mike Gartner (4th) and Mark Messier (48th).
 Messier was underage but was eligible for the 1979 draft due to his WHA service time.
 The Winnipeg Jets used John Gibson (71st), but only on a ten game tryout contract in March 1979 but was returned to the Niagara Falls Flyers before the end of the season.